 - Set up the container on your balcony.
 Bigger is better.

-- Drill some drainage holes near the bottom and some air holes near the top.
+- Drill some drainage holes near the bottom and some air holes near the top (this step isn’t necessary is your container already has holes, like in the one we’ve recommended above)

 - Put the shredded newspaper in the bottom.